Saudi cleric who called for reform could be sentenced to death

 Swept up in Saudi Crown Prince Mohammed bin Salman's crackdown on perceived critics and those calling for political reform, al-Awda could now pay the ultimate price for speaking out against the regime.

-"They are making an example of him for standing up to the system politically," said Michael Stephens, a research fellow for the Middle East at London's RUSI think tank, although he cautioned that the sentence had yet to be passed.
+"They are making an example of him for standing up to the system politically," Michael Stephens, a research fellow for the Middle East at London's RUSI think tank said, although he cautioned that the sentence had yet to be passed.

-The outspoken Islamist cleric has been a thorn in the side of the ruling al-Saud family for decades.
-In the 1990s, he criticized Saudi Arabia’s decision to allow U.S. military into the country, was embraced by al-Qaeda founder Osama bin Laden, and was imprisoned for opposing the government.
+The outspoken Islamist cleric has been a thorn in the side of the ruling family for decades.
+In the 1990s, he criticized Saudi Arabia’s decision to allow the U.S. military into the country, was embraced by al Qaeda founder Osama bin Laden, and was imprisoned for opposing the government.

 He was later rehabilitated and became one of the kingdom’s most popular clerics with millions of followers on Twitter.
 Then came the pro-democracy Arab uprisings of 2011 and al-Awda began advocating for greater democracy and social tolerance in the kingdom, according to Human Rights Watch.